SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ===

-The app in `{{ site.data.lesson.handouts[3] }}` will have a new input object in the sidebar panel, a slider that constrains the plotted data to a user defined range of years
+The app in `{{ site.data.lesson.handouts[3] }}` will have a new input object in the sidebar
+panel: a slider that constrains the plotted data to a user defined range of years